 Automotive supply chain managers can use blockchain to multiple supply chain problems, like keeping complex databases and monitoring products and services.
-A far less corruptible and better-automated alternative to centralized databases is another advantage.
+A far less corruptible and automated alternative to centralized databases is another advantage.

 The car supply chain is a highly dynamic and big field with numerous participants, ranging from parts suppliers, producers to sellers.
 Delivering real customer value includes a review of existing infrastructure and business processes, as well as solutions that respect protection, confidentiality, and authorization permissions.
 Blockchain can prove an ideal solution.
 Blockchain can be used by automotive manufacturers to protect their brands against counterfeit goods and to build customer-centered business models.

 Inbound logistics and blockchain-based manufacturing powered by blockchain smart contract solutions will make the automotive supply chain more efficient.
-The analysis of individual components of an inbound supply chain is currently complex and vulnerable to errors.
+The analysis of individual components of an inbound supply chain is currently problematic and vulnerable to errors.

-For the successful functioning of the supply chain, coordination between multi-tier suppliers, third-party logistics, and transportation companies through the manufacturing facility is required.
+For the successful functioning of the supply chain, coordination between multi-tier suppliers, third-party logistics, and transportation companies through the manufacturing facility is essential.
 By using blockchain, businesses can ensure the availability of accurate and real-time information from various parties.
 Individuals concerned should verify the status, quantity, and position of individual pieces.

 The outbound supply chain is likewise a complex network consisting of producers, suppliers, importers, and dealers.
 These participants also don’t have a shared model of data sharing that makes it hard for them to share information.
 A decentralized blockchain-based framework can boost accessibility and accountability, ensuring quicker transactions and shorter periods of settlement.